Frequently Asked Questions (FAQs)

 About the Tchukudu Women's Training Centre

-Q: Is the Tchukudu Project a charity organization?
+Q: Is the Tchukudu Women’s Training Centre a charity organization?

-A: The Tchukudu Project runs the Tchukudu Women's Training Centre, the Tchukudu Kids Home, and Jonathan Holiday School, in Goma, Democratic Republic of Congo.
+A: The Tchukudu Projects include the Tchukudu Women's Training Centre, the Tchukudu Kids Home, and Jonathan Holiday School, in Goma, Democratic Republic of Congo.

 A: The Tchukudu Women's Training Centre helps vulnerable women and families in the DR Congo with the training and skills needed to start a sewing/tailoring business.
 This allows women to create financial independence, feed their families, and reignite hope.